Murli0399/Java_Interview_Question/README.md

 - 118 .
 What is garbage collection?
 - 119 .
 Can you explain garbage collection with an example?
 - 120 .
 When is the garbage collection run?
 - 121 .
-What are the best practices on garbage collection?
+What are the best practices for garbage collection?
 - 122 .
 What are initialization blocks?
 - 123 .
 What is a static initializer?
 - 124 .
 What is an instance initializer block?